 Make sure to take some extra rounds with you, cause you will end up using 10 to 30 rounds depending on how long it takes you to zero.

 When zeroing your Vortex Strike Eagle 1-6×24, avoid over-tightening the screws on the turrets.
 Doing so can strip the threads, making it difficult to make adjustments in the future.
 Also, use a good-quality scope mount for a solid foundation.

 Frequently Asked Questions

-There are a few things to keep in mind when zeroing your Vortex Strike Eagle 1-6×24: 1.Make sure you are using the correct ammunition.
+Remember a few things when zeroing your Vortex Strike Eagle 1-6×24:

-Third, you can ask someone who is experienced with scopes to help you zero your scope.
+Third, you can ask someone experienced with scopes to help zero your scope.

 What Are The Consequences Of Not Zeroing My Vortex Strike Eagle 1-6×24?

 The main consequence of not zeroing your Vortex Strike Eagle 1-6×24 is that you cannot correctly use the scope.
 Without zeroing the scope, the crosshairs will not be appropriately aligned with the target, making it difficult to hit your target.
 Not zeroing your scope can also throw off your bullet drop compensation, making hitting targets at long range more challenging.